andresriofriolara/WesternPresentations/decks/FRM_GroupProject_1/slides.md

 - **Covenants:** **DSCR ≥ 1.0×**; **Equity = Property − Loan − Swap NPV ≥ 0**.
 - **Risks:** SNB floor/peg risk, potential CHF appreciation, rent/property shocks; align debt with **tenant CHF exposure**.

---

-- Currency and Interest Rate Risk: The proposed financing structure relies heavily on foreign-currency debt (CHF/JPY), exposing the firm to potential exchange-rate fluctuations and interest-rate differentials that could significantly affect debt-service costs and equity value.
-Uncertain Effectiveness of Hedges: While the interest-rate swap and tenant hedge aim to stabilize cash flows, their partial coverage and long-term fixed terms may leave residual exposure, especially if market conditions shift (e.g., CHF peg break or rising LIBOR rates).
-- Covenant and Default Risk: The collateral requirement tied to negative equity introduces the risk of forced asset sales or liquidity strain under adverse market scenarios (FX appreciation, rent decline, or property devaluation).
-- Data and Model Limitations: Quantifying these risks requires careful use of pre-2014 historical data (LIBOR, FX, rental yields) while recognizing distortions from the 2008 crisis and structural breaks like the SNB’s 1.20 CHF/EUR floor, which complicate historical simulation and VaR analysis.

 ---

 ## Methods